 In fact, the consequences of the arrival of Christianity in Africa on the spiritual plane were the extermination of the large ethnic groups that practiced a natural religion.
 In most of the ethnic groups, the traditional authority left space for the prolongation of the colonial administration, with the appearance of traditional circumscriptions, which, however, did not have real authority over the populations, because the Bassa people never disassociated their spirituality from their social organisation.
 Therefore, the Mbombog is both the spiritual guide and the head of the community.

-M. Samuel Brice TJOMB conferring an honour
+M. Samuel Brice TJOMB conferring an honour on a member of the Brotherhood.

 For a long time the western presence did great harm to the autochthonous peoples, who had to forsake most of their ancient beliefs in favour of Christianity and Islam.
 We should remember that just a few years ago it was forbidden to celebrate the NGOINDO, the traditional cult festival of the Sawa people, who live on the banks of the Wouri River.